-No. Objective / Policy Comment Objective 7.4 Requires the maintenance or enhancement of water quality of natural water bodies.
-This proposal is consistent with this objective as the effects of the take and use of the water will have no more than minor impacts on the shallow aquifer and other surface water bodies, as discussed in Section 4.2 .
-Objective 10.4.1 Seeks to maintain the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality.
-Ditto above.
-Policy 10.5.1 Seeks to ensure the sustainable use of resources by avoiding takes that exceed recharge.
-Saltwater intrusion, reduced groundwater quality, significant drawdown, and adverse effects on surface water resources can arise where takes exceed recharge.
-This proposal is consistent with this policy as the cumulative allocation in this aquifer management zone is only 11% of mean annual recharge, which is a low limit on a national scale.
+No. ojective / Policy Comment Objective 7.4 Requires the maintenance or enhancement of water quality of n This proposal is consistent with this objective as the effects of the take and use of the water will have no more than minor impacts on the shallow aquifer and other surface water bodies, as discussed in Section 4.2 .
+Objective 10.4.1 Seeks to maintain the sustainable use and development of the ravoiding, remedying, or mitigating actual and potential adverse Policy 10.5.1 Seeks to ensure the sustainable use of resources by avoiding ta intrusion, reduced groundwater quality, significant drawdown, ar resources can arise where takes exceed recharge.